-I get a LOT of questions about the topic of working at home, being my own boss, and how I earn money, so today I'm sharing everything I can think of to help you live your dream in this way too.
+I get a LOT of questions about the topic of owning my own business, questions like: what are some good options for “be your own boss” jobs, how I like working from home, how I earn money, etc., so today I'm sharing everything I can think of to help you live your dream in this way too.

 I recently received this note from a soon-to-be-Mom: